infn-bari-school/docker-tutorial/docs/compose/intro.md

 ### Docker compose file 123

-Docker uses a YAML format file to define the multi-container application, also known as docker compose file.
+Docker uses a YAML format file to define the multi-container application, also known as "docker compose file".

 Following a simple example of a YAML file: